pyvisa/pyvisa/docs/source/introduction/communication.rst

 .. note::

-    It is possible to disable the use of teh termination character to detect the end of an input message by setting |read_termination| to ``""``.
+    It is possible to disable the use of the termination character to detect the end of an input message by setting |read_termination| to ``""``.
 Care has to be taken for the case of serial instrument for which the method used to determine the end of input is controlled by the |end_input| attribute